 Other details:

-• This is a shortened version of our four-day Life Goals & Skills Metro Program.
-Like the longer version, the workshop is designed to take place over a set number of sessions (two) so participants have a chance to bond with mentors, and we can cover a wide range of topics.
+• This is a shortened version of our Life Goals & Skills Metro Program.
+Like the longer version, the workshop is designed to take place over multiple sessions (two) so participants have a chance to bond with mentors, and we can cover a wide range of topics.
 This means unfortunately you can’t attend just one session.

 • A parent session is held as part of the program, which parents, siblings and friends are allowed to attend free of charge.
 This can be a great way to strengthen the participant’s existing network.